HW 2: The Social Setwork

 A new user wants to join you on TimNet, and you need to add them to your dictionary.

 A friend of yours liked a couple of the same posts as you.
-Now third party advertisers on TimNet wants to add all your interests to your friends in hopes of spreading their reach.
-Implement a copy_interests function to achieve this.
+Now third-party advertisers on TimNet want to add all your interests to your friends in hopes of spreading their reach.

-The copy_interests function should add all of name_from’s interests to the interests of name_to.
+Task 6: Implement the copy_interests function in setwork.py.
+This function should add all of name_from’s interests to the interests of name_to.
 If a user named name_to does not exist, it should be created.
 If a user named name_from does not exist, pretend it’s a user with no interests (i.e., don’t modify name_to’s interests).

 Before choosing to advertise on TimNet, third-party companies want to see if any users are interested in any given topic.
 Implement a function that will check if any user is interested in each interest.

-The interest_exists function should return True if any user is interested in interest, and False otherwise.
+Task 7: Implement the interest_exists function in setwork.py.
+This function should return True if any user is interested in interest, and False otherwise.

 When seeing that an interest does in fact exist within TimNet’s users, third-party companies now want to see which users share common interests; implement a function to achieve this goal.

-The interests_match function should return a set of users (names) who share at least n interests with the user named name.
+Task 8: Implement the interests_match function in setwork.py.
+This function should return a set of users (names) who share at least n interests with the user named name.
 If user name is not present, it should return the empty set.
 If n is greater than the number of interests for a specified name, an empty set should be returned.

 Note that every user will share all their interests with themselves.

-Google Ads: Go to your “Data and Privacy” center in your Google account settings and scroll down to “Third-party apps and services.”
+For Google Ads, you can go to your “Data and Privacy” center in your Google account settings and scroll down to “Third-party apps and services.”

 Extra content:

-Make sure to test individual functions in your setwork_test.py!
+Task 10: Write tests for each of the functions you implemented in setwork.py.
+You can find the test file in setwork_test.py.
 We encourage you to test using the data from your_topics.json, but not required.